linkedin/rest.li/pdl_syntax.md

 }
 ```

-Enums can also be referenced in other schemas by inlining their type definition.
+Enum can also be inline defined.

-For example :
+For example:

 ```
 namespace com.linkedin.pegasus.generator.examples